The oldest public wildflower garden in the United States

 Below: Kidney shaped seeds of Black Medick.
 Photo courtesy Steve Hurst, USDA-NRCS Plants Database

 Notes: It is not known when Black Medick first appeared in the Garden but being an adventitious plant it may have arrived when the Upland Garden space was added in 1944.
 Martha Crone listed it on her 1951 plant census.
-There are only five of Minnesota's 87 counties where the DNR plant survey has not found it, but it might be there also.
+There are only five of Minnesota's 87 counties where the DNR plant survey has not found it, but it might be in those also.
 The only other species of Medicago found in Minnesota is Alfalfa, M. sativa.

-In North America it is found everywhere from the lower Canadian provinces southward and also in Alaska and Hawaii, as well as most of the temperate areas of the globe.
+In North America Black Medick is found everywhere from the lower Canadian provinces southward and also in Alaska and Hawaii, as well as most of the temperate areas of the globe.
 It was imported into North America for grazing animal feed.
 Ada George (Ref. #6b) reported a century ago that cattle readily eat the plant and it makes good pasture as it is nitrogen fixing.
 She also noted that unscrupulous seed dealers would adulterate the more expensive Alfalfa seed with Black Medick seed.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.